December 1, 2020

 - At the current rate, another 62,500 will be dead by December 31.

-Vaccine news has become repetitive.
-Promises for doses for a vaccine that still isn’t approved, continues.
+Vaccine news has become repetitive as promises for doses for a vaccine that still isn’t approved, continues.
 Today’s mortality forecast is 539,000 by April.
 CA is returning to lockdown as ICU bed availability dips below 15%.

 Kate’s dresses are finally ready to ship.
 A purple linen embroidered at cuff, hem and neck, over a chemise with a gradated dyed hem overpainted with ivy.
 The pair is simpler than I had originally envisioned but I think they will still be impactful.